(Vendors are invited to help keep this website completely up-to-date and accurate.)

 - "Support requests are referred to a 'forum'."
 (You're kidding, right?)

 - "Software updates are denied."
 (OMG!
-A vendor would actually do this?!)
+Vendors would dare do this?!
+(See who.)

 Have some fun.
 Test your Consignment Software Awareness to see what you know now, then skim over it again later to measure your software IQ improvement.